Shop Now

 • Sunlight – Many people notice a correlation between their mood and the weather.
 Particularly, people who spend time outdoors in the sun may have an easier time maintaining a positive disposition than others.

-Aside from these five core areas that support emotional health, there’s another remedy that many people believe to be effective in reducing sadness and easing anxiety – cannabis.
+Aside from these five core areas that support emotional health, there’s another remedy that many people believe to be effective in reducing sadness and easing anxiety – medical marijuana.

-A recent study of nearly 12,000 sessions found that patients reported 50% reduced depression when using cannabis for emotional well-being.
+A recent study of nearly 12,000 sessions found that patients reported 50% reduced depression when using medical marijuana for emotional well-being.
 The same study revealed that patients experience an average of 58% less stress and anxiety.
 Interestingly, women were observed to exhibit a significantly higher anxiolytic (stress-reducing) effect than men.

-How Exactly Does Cannabis Help You Feel Good?
+How Exactly Does Medical Marijuana Help You Feel Good?

 To understand marijuana’s “feed good” effect, you have to know a little bit about the human endocannabinoid system which is responsible for our mood, memory, cognitive processes, and so much more.